spin-itn/6C_anisotropy/README.md

 # 6Canisotropy
 The code provides an example of real data to estimate the phase velocity from one earthquake.
-It is used to analysis the seismic anisotropy from 6C observations based on the proposed new method.
+It is used to analyze the seismic anisotropy from 6C observations based on the proposed new method.

 The associated theory paper "Le Tang, Heiner Igel, and Jean-Paul Montagner.
 Single-Point Dispersion Measurement of Surface Waves Combining Translation, Rotation and Strain in Weakly
 Anisotropic Media: Theory" can be found on GJI.